Task pane add-ins for Project

 Distributing Project add-ins

-You can distribute add-ins through a file share, an add-in catalog in a SharePoint library, or AppSource.
+You can distribute add-ins through a file share, an app catalog in a SharePoint library, or AppSource.
 For more information, see Publish your Office Add-in.